unexpectedParmesan/waypointNative/PRESS-RELEASE.md

  -->

 ## Heading ##

-  > Name the product in a way the reader (i.e. your target customers) will understand.
+Waypoint is for creating and sharing location-based experiences with audio messages

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+Waypoint is for ARG enthusiasts, urban explorers, runners, pub-crawlers, and artists.
+Waypoint is for people who want adventures in their life.

 ## Summary ##
-  > Give a summary of the product and the benefit.
+Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
-  > Describe the problem your product solves.
+Everyone needs a little adventure in their life.
+While it's easy to find great places to spend your money, finding real experiences is a challenge.
+The amount of research required to find the right blog or forum prevents us from finding the fresh experiences we all crave.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+Waypoint is the only platform that makes it easy for anyone to create and share rich, location based experiences.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+We created Waypoint because we wanted more adventures in our lives.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+Download the app, sign in and start browsing the waypoints around you.
+When you create your own experiences, you can show them off to the world or share them privately to other users.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+TODO

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+Download Waypoint and find an adventure just around the corner.